• About Us

 On the dropdown menu, tap “Send.”

-Send a file in Messenger using RAR
+Send files in Messenger using phone

 Choose the Facebook user that you want to send the file to and then tap the SEND button next to his or her name.
 You can also search for them using the Search box at the top.
 You can send the file to as many recipients as you want.

-When the button text turns into “SENT,” then the file has been successfully sent to the recipient.
+When the button text turns into “SENT”, then the file has been successfully sent to the recipient.

 Your recipient can now access and download the file.
 You can also forward the file to multiple recipients if you want.

-Note that the name of the file has changed, so you might want to tell the recipient what it’s all about.
+Notice that the name of the file has changed, so you might want to tell the recipient what it’s all about.

-Sending files and documents through Messenger may be a bit tricky as Facebook has made it difficult for users to share PDF files, Word documents, Excel spreadsheets and other files aside from images and videos.
+Sending files and documents may be a bit tricky as Facebook has made it difficult for users to share PDF files, Word documents, Excel spreadsheets and other files aside from images and videos.
 But as the saying goes, if there’s a will, there’s a way.

 Tags: FacebookMessenger